Ericsson/libpaf/README.md

 ## Installation

-The Pathfinder Client Library is implemented in C. Its runtime and build-time dependencies are libjansson and libxcm (API/ABI version 0.13 or later).
-Autotools is a build-time dependency.
+The Pathfinder Client Library is implemented in C.

+Dependencies:

+* libjansson
+* libxcm (API/ABI version 0.13 or higher)
+* Automake

+For per-server TLS certificate configuration support, XCM API/ABI version 0.16 or later is required.

 To build and install libpaf, run: